Vascular Ultrasound

 During vascular ultrasound, a specially trained technologist uses special equipment and a wand (transducer) that is lightly pressed over parts of your body, usually your arms or legs, to produce sound waves.
 The sound waves bounce off the tissues in your body to create computer images.
 Your technologist applies a water-based gel to your skin to help the wand glide more easily.

-A radiologist reviews the technologist’s report and the images to decide if there’s a problem in your circulatory system that needs medical attention.
+Once the ultrasound is over, a radiologist reviews the technologist’s report and the images to decide if there’s a problem in your circulatory system that needs medical attention.

 You may feel discomfort during vascular ultrasound if you have swelling or tenderness in an area being checked.
 Be sure to let your technologist know if an area is tender.